temple-geography/GUS-5073-Geovisualization/Lab8-webpage-hosting/publish_on_github.md

 git push origin gh-pages
 ```

-If you are asked to provide the user name and password (token), you can setup your token in the link ([here] (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
+If you are asked to provide the user name and password (token), you can setup your token in the link ([here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).

 ### 8. Now your project is up on GitHub.
 In a web browser log into your GitHub account and view the project in the gh-pages branch.
 You can also view the web site using your http://<GitHub handle>.github.io/repository name.
 My final website can be viewed at https://xiaojianggis.github.io/bloodlead/